nephelaiio/ansible-collection-mongodb/README.md

 ## Testing

 Please make sure your environment has [docker](https://www.docker.com) installed in order to run role validation tests.
-Additional python dependencies are listed in the [requirements file](https://github.com/nephelaiio/ansible-role-requirements/blob/master/requirements.txt)

 Role is tested against the following distributions (docker images):